HAL Dhruv: Design

 In September 2010, it was reported that the Dhruv's Integrated Dynamic System (IDS), which combines several key rotor control functions into a single module carrying the engine's power to the rotors, was suffering from excessive wear, necessitating frequent replacement; as a consequence the cruising speed had been restricted to 250 km/h and high-altitude performance was lessened as well.
 HAL contracted Italian aerospace firm Avio for consultancy purposes and they subsequently replicated production of the IDS in Italy in order to isolate the problem with the early testing of the Dhruv subsequently being criticized as "rushed".
 In June 2011, HAL has reported that the issue had been resolved and not present in the Dhruv Mk III; a number of alterations both to the design and production had been made to improve the IDS.
 A programme of retrofitting the Mk I and Mk II was completed by June 2011.

 The ALH Mk-III with new Shakti-1H engines has better and improved high altitude performance operating at altitudes over 6 km.
 It comes with seating for 14 fully equipped troops.
 DGCA has reportedly praised its crashworthy design as a few accidents have not caused any fatalities.

-In September 2024, HAL assigned TimeTooth Technologies, based in Bengaluru, for indigenisation of Rotor Damp System to be used on ALH Dhruv and HAL Prachand.
-The project involves development and qualification of the system for the next two years followed by its production and supply would be for a period of 5 years and beyond.
-The majority of the project will be funded by the private company itself.
-The production order value is expected to exceed $5 million within the 5-year period.